Packaging Designs That Lose Customers

 Avoid Design Mistakes with This Approach

 There is an incredible amount of thought and planning that must go into every package design.
-Too many times companies move ahead without benefit of consumer input or measuring against a competitive product.
+Too many times companies move ahead without the benefit of consumer input or measuring against a competitive product.

 Before you start your packaging design: